Van Mieu in Hue, the traditional education symbol of an old dysnasty

 Dien Thanh Mon, the gate leading to the main temple

-From Minh Mang’s time onwards, National Examinations were held on the large yard in front of the main shrine, therefore steles bearing the names of successful candidates were also erected here.
-Two rows of 32 preserved steles were gradually erected on the yard of the main temple from 1831 to 1919.
+From Minh Mang’s time onwards, National Examinations were held in the large yard in front of the main shrine.
+Therefore, steles bearing the names of successful candidates were also erected here.
+Two rows of 32 preserved steles were gradually erected in the yard of the main temple from 1831 to 1919.
 Besides, Van Mieu Hue also has other constructions such as: Than Tru (the kitchen), Than Kho (the storage), Tho Cong house (a shrine for worshipping the genie of the earth), etc. All constructions are made of ironwood, with majestic architectural design and symmetrical decoration.

-For more than a half of this century, Van Mieu Hue has been severely damaged by nature and wars.
-Many items were destructed, and the site turned into a deserted and devastated place.
+For more than half of this century, Van Mieu Hue has been severely damaged by nature and wars.
+Many items were destroyed, and the site turned into a deserted and devastated place.
 Luckily, many important constructions still remain, including the main temple and steles.
-It has just been recently renovated by local authorities to preserve the cultural and historical values from Nguyen Dynasty.
+It has just been recently renovated by local authorities to preserve the cultural and historical values of the Nguyen Dynasty.

 The steles are preserved so that they won’t be worn out